dogukanveziroglu/bge-m3-ml-tr-specialized/README.md

 ---
 # bge-m3-ml-tr-specialized

-`bge-m3-ml-tr-specialized` is a Sentence Transformer model optimized for scientific and technical texts in Turkish, specifically in the field of machine learning.
+`bge-m3-ml-tr-specialized` is a Sentence Transformer model optimized for scientific and technical machine learning texts in Turkish, specifically in the field of machine learning.
 Based on `BAAI/bge-m3`, the model has been fine-tuned for tasks such as sentence similarity, semantic search, conceptual matching, and meaning-based classification.

 ## 🧠 Model Specifications